02 Jun Weight loss Surgery Types

 - Outpatient weight loss procedures

 Robotic and laparoscopic types of weight loss surgery are covered by insurance more often than outpatient procedures.
-This is largely because many of the outpatient procedures have not been tested thoroughly enough.
+This is large because many of the outpatient procedures have not been tested thoroughly enough.
 We will go into a bit more detail on each type below.

 Robotic bariatric surgery, especially when performed by Dr. Brown—we’re not kidding, we have the analytics to back this up!—is proven to reduce complication rate, reduce the time a patient spends in hospital, and lead to a faster recovery.
 Technology has advanced to the point where robotics can help doctors perform surgeries more efficiently than laparoscopic.